andreas-glaser/ha-dessmonitor/README.md

 [![Project Maintenance][maintenance-shield]][user_profile]
 [![Community Forum][forum-shield]][forum]

-A custom Home Assistant integration for monitoring DessMonitor energy storage systems with periodic updates (default 5 minutes; 1 minute with premium).
+A Home Assistant integration for monitoring solar inverters via DessMonitor/SmartESS platform with periodic updates (5-minute default; 1-minute with Collection Acceleration subscription).

 > **Also known as:** SmartESS, WatchPower, or other Eybond cloud-based monitoring platforms.
 This integration works with any inverter system that reports to the DessMonitor web platform (www.dessmonitor.com).